 However to respect the file size maximum of 120 MB, we advise to reduce video sizes to meet the requirements of mobile devices.
 We recommend the free tool Handbrake to convert large videos to the MP4 format - optimized for tablets.

 All image files are supported in our plugin, but again: make sure you don't exceed the file size maximum due to the use of too large images.

 For iOS the 12.9 inch model has a 2732-by-2048 Retina Display at 264 pixels per inch,

+When making a presentation for iPad, make sure not to create a link on top of your slide that is smaller than 20 px.
 The top bar on the device - containing date, hour, internet connection, battery status - can be invisible but will still lay above the publication, making it impossible to click on a link if it is not larger than this bar.